samlane-ma/budgie-analog-clock/README.md

 ## Add an analog clock to the Budgie Panel

 This applet it still very much being worked on.
 Therefore, stability is not promised.
-The applet currently allows you to scale the clock through the settings.
+The applet currently allows you to scale the clock and change colors through the settings.
-For the time being, you can manually change colors of the clock outline, face, and hands through dconf.

 Current issues:
 * If you have a light panel, the clock will be hard/impossible to see unless you change the clock colors